-It is well to mention that in all the cases the author has watched and treated, there was invariably a history of gout or rheumatism, consequently we must not lose sight of the necessity of proper diet and medication to prevent the further formation of deposits-massage is effective only for what has been formed by impaired digestion and stored up in the muscles by locally impaired circulation.
+It is well to mention that in all cases the author has watched and treated, there was invariably either a history of gout, rheumatism or a congested liver with distended gall-bladder.
+Consequently we must not lose sight of the necessity of proper diet and medication to prevent the further formation of deposits-massage is effective only for what has been formed by impaired digestion and stored up in the muscles by locally impaired circulation.

-APOPLEXY.
+APOPLEXY